Paroxysmisch/genome-assembly/dissertation/main.typ

 One of the key features of @gat is is the implicit ability of the model to assign different importances to nodes of the same neighborhood @gat-paper.
 We initially hypothesized that different types of graph artifacts would correspond to distinct substructures, requiring the model to selectively focus on different subsets of nodes and edges, and that this would play to the strengths of the @gat architecture.
 Surprisingly, we empirically find this assumption to either be entirely false, or the weak expressive power of the networks preventing the model from identifying relevant features in the first place.

-Additionally, we find evidence that @gat is over-fitting its training data.
+Furthermore, we find evidence that the @gat\-based architectures are over-fitting their training data.
 The baseline @symgatedgcn architecture convincingly outperforms the alternatives on the chromosome 9 test set (@tab:similar_test_performance shows significantly higher inverse precision, recall, and F1 score).
 This test set is significantly larger than the training overlap graph ($~3 #h(0em) times$ the size) (@fig:dataset_summary), and thus contains additional diversity in graph artifacts that can reveal over-fitting behavior.
 The increased model capacity brought by the attention mechanism, in comparison to convolution, makes the model vulnerable to over-fitting.
 We believe that GAT+Edge's and SymGAT+Edge's observed loss in performance on the test set is due to over-fitting as all three architectures have comparable performance on the smaller, and less diverse, training and validation datasets (@fig:similar_validation_performance).

-Furthermore, we see from @fig:similar_validation_performance that SymGAT+Edge's symmetry feature causes performance to diminish in comparison to GAT+Edge.
+Besides the previously discussed issues, another peculiarity we observe is that GAT+Edge and SymGAT+Edge exhibit almost identical performance on both the validation (@fig:similar_validation_performance) and test (@tab:similar_test_performance) sets, when we expect SymGAT+Edge to perform significantly better.
+The symmetry mechanism incorporates message passing in both the forward and reverse direction of the edges, in a manner that permits the model to distinguish the directionality of the information flow (which would not be possible via message passing on undirected edges).
+Since this is particularly relevant for genome assembly, which requires finding a directed path through the overlap graph, and prior work @lovro has demonstrated the efficacy of the symmetry mechanism, we find these results unexpected.
+This phenomenon likely points to another more fundamental bottleneck limiting the performance of the @gat\-based architectures.

 #show table.cell.where(y: 0): strong
 #set table(